LMCF-IMG/Analysis_Mitochondrial_Ultrastructure_and_Morphology/README.md

 ### Protocols for training in empanada-napari and resulting models

 1. For training images for **segmentation of mitochondria (STEP 1)** we applied empanada plugin [*Finetune a model*](https://empanada.readthedocs.io/en/latest/tutorials/finetune_tutorial.html#finetune-tutorial).
 We created two different models, the first one for original data acquired by Jeol 1400+ electron microscope, the second for scanned images from older electron microscope photographs.
 In both case we finetuned *MitoNet_v1* model, which is delivered with empanada installation.
-We finetuned *4 last layers* of this model and for *30 epochs*.
+We finetuned *4 last layers* of this model and for ***30 epochs*.
 Images and their masks, exported from Labkit and prepared as described below in details, were organized as shown [here](https://empanada.readthedocs.io/en/latest/tutorials/finetune_tutorial.html#finetuning-the-model).

 2. For creation of the panoptic model for **segmentation of cristae (STEP 2)** with recognizing **12 morphological classes**.
 For this traning we used another plugin [*Train a model*](https://empanada.readthedocs.io/en/latest/tutorials/train_panop.html#training-the-model).
-We applied *Label divisor* = 1000, see prep of cristae image data below, model architecture *PanopticDeepLab*, *Finetunable layers* = all, *CEM pretrained weights** checked.
+We applied *Label divisor* = 1000, see prep of cristae image data below, model architecture *PanopticDeepLab*, *Finetunable layers* = all, *CEM pretrained weights** checked and *200 epochs***.

 **CEM stands for "CEM500K pretrained model weights" – i.e., model weights pretrained on a large set of CEM500K electron microscopy images.
 CEM500K is a large, heterogeneous, and unlabeled dataset (500,000 images) designed for machine learning in the field of cellular electron microscopy.
 The original authors showed that models – e.g., 2D U-Net – using CEM500K as a pretraining database not only achieve better IoU scores than with random initialization, but also converge much faster.*

-Translated with DeepL.com (free version)
+***Epochs computation*

 ... *Dataset labels* na ownCloud
 ... jak je dán *number of epochs* vysvětlit